TheHive-Project/Zerofox2TH/README.md

 ZeroFOX password:

 Key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-Add this to your config.py file to start fetchingsoon alerts
+Add this to your config.py file to start fetching alerts
 ```

 Now update your `config.py` file with the `key`.